JieyuWu/ToyotaMod/GM.md

 If using ASCM connector stub + cam connector stub, furnish the stubs via soldering.

-Final ASCM 14-pin connector stub assembled:
+1) Final ASCM 14-pin connector stub assembled:

+(TBD)

-Final cam connector stub assembled:
+2) Final cam connector stub assembled:
 <img src="https://cdn.discordapp.com/attachments/643098390363766798/650085947395801102/20190928_134009.jpg" width="400">

+3) Connect a wire from switched +12V (e.g. ignition on) to pin 9 of cam connector.
+This will turn on the front radar when the car is powered on.
+Examples of switched +12V locations:
+* Rearview mirror assembly
+* Driver footwell fusebox

+### Hardware Installation

 1) Replace ASCM with one of the 3 ASCM replacements above.
     * If using GM Giraffe, simply swap out the ASCM for the GM Giraffe.